Should You Worry About Morning Sickness?

-Morning sickness, or nausea and vomiting that occurs due to pregnancy, is one of the most common symptoms that pregnant people may experience, especially in the first trimester.
+Morning sickness, or nausea and vomiting that occurs due to pregnancy, is one of the most common symptoms that pregnant people may experience, especially in the first trimester (the first three months of pregnancy).
 In fact, nausea and vomiting affects nearly 3 in 4 pregnancies.
 (And it can happen any time of day, not just in the morning.)

-Morning sickness symptoms usually subside by the second or third trimester.
-Until then, you may be seeking ways to handle it.
+Morning sickness symptoms usually get better by the second (middle three months of pregnancy) or third trimester (last three months of pregnancy).
 Talk with your healthcare provider (HCP) if you experience any symptoms of morning sickness during your pregnancy.
-Let your HCP know, too, if symptoms worsen or interfere with daily activities or if you are losing weight or having trouble gaining the expected pregnancy weight.
+Let your HCP know, too, if symptoms worsen or interfere with daily activities or if you are losing weight or having trouble gaining weight as expected during pregnancy.

-Read on to learn more about morning sickness, what it says about the health of you and your baby, and how to cope.
+Read on to learn more about morning sickness, what it says about the health of you and your pregnancy, and how to cope.

 Is it morning sickness or is there another cause?

-The timing of ordinary morning sickness can be a clue to finding the right diagnosis.
-Normally, morning sickness symptoms arise sometime around the sixth week of pregnancy.
+Normally, morning sickness symptoms start around the sixth week of pregnancy.
 Most of the time, symptoms improve during the middle three months of pregnancy (weeks 13 to 27).
 Every pregnancy is different, however, and symptoms might last just a few days or for the entire length of the pregnancy.

 Talk to an HCP to help ensure the right diagnosis.